-- Abreu and Brunnermeier (2002) postulate that arbitrageurs have limited capital - So, a single arbitrageur cannot correct mispricing alone - Also, arbitrageurs are not simultaneously aware about profit opportunities - So, they do not necessarily jump in together to correct mispricing - Finally, there are 'holding costs'.
-That is, it is costly to hold open positions in the expectation that mispricing will be corrected - As a result, mispricing can last for some time because arbitrageurs fail to coordinate in entering the market (synchronization risk) - In Abreu and Brunnermeier (2003), given these assumptions, it can make sense for arbitrageurs to trade in the direction of the mispricing (ride the bubble) in anticipation that the bubble will continue for some time - Kondor (JF, 2009) similarly generates persistent price divergence arising from the dynamic choices of arbitrageurs that need to decide when to enter the market.
+- Abreu and Brunnermeier (2002) postulate that arbitrageurs have limited capital - So, a single arbitrageur cannot correct mispricing alone - Also, arbitrageurs are not simultaneously aware about profit opportunities - So, they do not necessarily jump in together to correct mispricing - Finally, there are holding costs.
+That is, it is costly to hold open positions in the expectation that mispricing will be corrected.
+Think, e.g., of short selling costs - As a result, mispricing can last for some time because arbitrageurs fail to coordinate in entering the market (synchronization risk) - In Abreu and Brunnermeier (2003), given these assumptions, it can make sense for arbitrageurs to trade in the direction of the mispricing (ride the bubble) in anticipation that the bubble will continue for some time - Kondor (JF, 2009) similarly generates persistent price divergence arising from the dynamic choices of arbitrageurs that need to decide when to enter the market.
 They may decide not to invest all their capital right away and save some capital for later in case the arbitrage opportunity widens